cabal-club/cable/readme.md

 Its `msg_type` MUST be set to `2`.

-Results are provided by one or more `Post Response`s.
+Results are provided by one or more `Post Response` messages.

 The responder SHOULD immediately return what data is locally available, rather than holding on to the request in anticipation of perhaps seeing the requested